-It was good fortune that brought me an hour early to the Drawing Room Bar so that I could sample a glass of Guinness, served with that the special care and magic that you only find in Ireland.
+It was good fortune that brought me an hour early to the Drawing Room Bar of the Kilronanan Castle Estate so that I could sample a glass of Guinness, served with that the special care and magic that you only find in Ireland.

 As I waited for the King Tenison Suite to be prepared (“Ah, it will be well worth the wait sir,” the receptionist assured me), the bartender’s deep blue eyes gleamed as he served the drink as if it was a Biblical event.